ChlorideCull/GSABuilder/README.md

     - mkfs.ext4
     - findmnt
     - rpm

+   You can run `prereqs.sh` to do install this automatically on supported distros.
 1. The environment that runs the `build.py` script needs to have the traditional, non-deterministic network names (`eth0`, `eth1`, and so on)

 During testing, I've been booting a VM from an Arch Linux live disc, and performing the build from there.